Mate (drink): Variants

 Another drink can be prepared with specially cut dry leaves, very cold water, and, optionally, lemon or another fruit juice, called tereré.
 It is very common in Paraguay, northeastern Argentina and in the state of Mato Grosso do Sul, Brazil.
 After pouring the water, it is considered proper to "wait while the saint has a sip" before the first person takes a drink.
 In southern Brazil, tererê is sometimes used as a derogatory term for a not hot enough chimarrão.

 In Uruguay and Brazil, the traditional gourd is usually big with a corresponding large hole.
 In Argentina (especially in the capital Buenos Aires), the gourd is small and has a small hole and people sometimes add sugar for flavor.

 In Uruguay, people commonly walk around the streets toting a mate and a thermos with hot water.
 In some parts of Argentina, gas stations sponsored by yerba mate producers provide free hot water to travelers, specifically for the purpose of drinking during the journey.
 Disposable mate sets with a plastic mate and straw and sets with a thermos flask and stacking containers for the yerba mate and sugar inside a fitted case are available.

 In Argentina, mate cocido (boiled mate), in Brazil, chá mate, is made with a tea bag or leaves and drunk from a cup or mug, with or without sugar and milk.
 Companies such as Cabrales from Mar del Plata and Establecimiento Las Marías produce tea bags for export to Europe.

-Mate is consumed as an ice tea in various regions of Brazil, in both artisanal and industrial forms.
-This is a bottle of industrialized mate ice tea, bought from a local supermarket in Rio de Janeiro.